 The Company entered into a contract agreement with an international telecommunication company and a local company to install and provide additional upstream internet connectivity.

 Upstream internet connectivity pertains to fees incurred for a leased channel, a premium internet connectivity product, normally delivered over fiber, which provides uncontended, symmetrical bandwidth with full-duplex traffic used to provide internet services to the customers.
-The Company recognized upstream internet connectivity amounting to ₱42,965,844, ₱34,569,447, and ₱34,636,552 in 2021, 2020, and 2019, respectively, as presented in the statements of loss.
+The Company recognized upstream internet connectivity amounting to ₱51,627,315, ₱42,965,844, and ₱34,569,447 in 2022, 2021, and 2020, respectively, as presented in the statements of loss.

-The Company's foreign currency denominated accrued upstream internet connectivity and their Philippine peso equivalents restated at reference rate of prevailing market rate are as follows:
+The Company's foreign currency denominated accrued upstream internet connectivity and their Philippine Peso equivalents restated at reference rate of prevailing market rate are as follows:

-2021 2020 Foreign currency denominated \$ 213,370 \$ 281,649 Philippine peso equivalents ₽ 10,833,657 ₱ 13,529,270
+2022 2021 Foreign currency denominated \$ 128,022 \$ 213,370 Philippine Peso equivalents ₱ 7,184,604 ₱ 10,833,657

-The Company recognized unrealized foreign exchange gain (loss) from translating foreign currency denominated accrued upstream internet connectivity amounting to (₱584,208), ₱762,704 and ₱770,764 in 2021, 2020, and 2019, respectively, recorded as part of unrealized foreign exchange gain (loss) - net (see Note 26).
+The Company recognized unrealized foreign exchange loss from translating foreign currency denominated accrued upstream internet connectivity amounting to ₱684,406, ₱584,208, and unrealized foreign exchange gain of ₱762,704 in 2022, 2021, and 2020, respectively, recorded as part of unrealized foreign exchange gain (loss) - net (see Note 26).

-The Company has derecognized unreversed long outstanding accruals amounting to nil, ₱11,922,857and ₱552,894, in 2021, 2020, and 2019, respectively recorded as part of reversal of liabilities (see Note 26).
+The Company has derecognized unreversed long outstanding accruals amounting to ₱4,877,301, nil and 11,922,857 in 2022, 2021, and 2020, respectively recorded as part of reversal of liabilities (see Note 26).